PetervanLunteren/EcoAssist/README.md

 EcoAssist is an application designed to make life easier for wildlife ecologists who work with cameratrap data.
 I know how time consuming it can be to analyse every image.
 Thanks to the good people at <a href="https://github.com/microsoft/CameraTraps/blob/main/megadetector.md">MegaDetector</a>, there is a  model which can recognise animals in camera trap images in a variety of terrestrial ecosystems.
 The only problem with this model is that you need to know a bit of coding before you can use it.
 That is where EcoAssist comes in handy.
 It is a small program which makes it easy for everybody.

 ###
-I've written this application in my spare time and would really appreciate it if users would let me know if they use it.
+I've written this application in my free evenings and would really appreciate it if users would let me know if they use it.
 You can contact me at [contact@pvanlunteren.com](mailto:contact@pvanlunteren.com).
 Please also help me to keep improving EcoAssist and let me know about any improvements, bugs, or new features so that I can keep it up-to-date.

 ## Features
 * Find animals, persons and vehicles in both images and video's